What Are Customer Journey Touchpoints & How To Use Them

-With that in mind, your touchpoints need to be supporting the completion of goals which can help carry your customer through to their next step.
+With that in mind, your touchpoints need to be supporting the completion of goals that can help carry your customer through to their next step.
 For example, a customer’s first touchpoint with your business could be through a Google search for a new kitchen appliance.

 Your eCommerce site has ranked the highest because it contains the most information, and so the prospective customer clicks through onto the page where you detail the product, its uses and other relevant information.

 At this moment, your customer’s initial goal is to establish more information about the appliance, but their underlying goal is to ultimately end up purchasing the appliance.
 With this in mind, how can your touchpoint better meet your customer’s underlying goal?